vincenzoml/tabelline/README.md

 The game works on all modern browsers that support:
 - ES6 JavaScript
-- CSS Grid
+- CSS Grid and modern animations
 - HTML5 Audio
+- Web Speech API
-- CSS Animations
+- CSS Variables

 ## License